MoniCamargo37/SODIA_Shooter-Game/README.md

 Game's purpose and descripti on:

-the players has defend his/her base (tower) by shooting the enemies.
+the player has to defend the base (tower) by shooting the enemies.
-If the enemies reaches his/her base the player dies. each time the player kills an enemy his/her get 10 or 20 points, depending on the type of enemy that has been killed.
+If the enemies reach the base, the player dies.
+When the player kills an enemy, he earns 10 or 20 points, depending on the type of enemy that has been killed.

 ## User stories MVP